 Mapping Out the B2B Customer Journey

 The more data you've already collected about your customer journey, the easier this will be.
-And if you currently feel your data analytics is lacking, know that that's really the first step to understanding this path.
+And if you currently feel your data analytics is lacking, know that's really the first step to understanding this path.

-1. Start with a General Outline
+1. Start With a General Outline

 2. Define the Touchpoints in Each Stage